kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <h2>Mid / Late 90s</h2>
       <h3>Script kiddie &#8594; network admin</h3>
       <p>
         I started taking computers seriously when I got an Apple PowerBook 190cs in high school.
-I was quickly spending most my nights on #macfilez reading anything I could get my hands on or making very basic websites.
+I was quickly spending most my nights on #macfilez reading anything I could get my hands on and started making very basic websites.
 I started working for my hometown school district pretty soon after they caught me hacking into the high school dial-in unix box.
 Back then the gig was mostly wiring old school buildings with cat5 and fiber and maintaining NT4 or Novel boxes that were running things.
       </p>
       <p>I did the whole certification thing and got A+, Network+, and MCSE certified while working at a tech training center as an assistant network admin & lab assistant.
 I also bought stock in Apple in 1997... that was one of my better ideas!!
       </p>